soniawmeyer/soniameyer-beihang-students-website/classes/s1s4sf3ls.md

 ### Week 8
 1. [Midterm Presentation-Decades Project](https://www.dropbox.com/s/gv431lyy5wc7wgz/Midterm-Decades%20Project.pdf) due in Week 10 (aka next next Monday/Thursday)
 2. Homework: Meet with your group, choose a topic, and email it to me for approval.
+3. You need not worry about the language partner pictures for this week, I trust that you will meet with you group to practice the presentation.

 Notice for classes S1 and S4: If you were supposed to present your normal presentation during Week 10, your presentation is now moved to Week 15.
 During Week 10, we will only be doing the midterm presentations.